Inflow & Infiltration (I&I)

 While some communities have a combined collection system for stormwater and wastewater, the District’s is only a sanitary sewer system.
 In addition, our collection system and treatment plant both have capacity limitations.
 I&I, especially during significant storm events, can overload the system and cause costly sewer backups into homes and buildings.
 I&I can also cause sewer overflows into rivers and lakes.

-I&I is also costly.
+I&I is costly.
 The District charges owner communities for the amount of flow that arrives at the Nine Springs treatment plant; I&I in the system from broken home sewer laterals, leaky sewer mains or improper sump pump connections increases flow and sewer bills.
 In addition, I&I results in more energy usage to pump the flow and the unnecessary treatment of groundwater and stormwater.

 What are the sources of I/I in the District’s collection system?